BRAND IDENTITY & WEBSITE DESIGN – UX, UI

 The website

-Having gathered some insights, we created our user personas and flows to understand what their needs and pains were.
-With a refined bunch of content ideas and themes, we ran card sorting sessions with the team to help us figure out the information architecture for the new site.
-After about 6 iterations, we got to the sitemap you see below and started focusing on wireframes.
+After gathering insights, we developed user personas and flows to better understand our audience’s needs and pain points.
+With a focused set of content themes in hand, we ran card-sorting sessions with the team to help shape the site’s information architecture.
+About six iterations later, we landed on the sitemap you see below and shifted our attention to wireframes.

 Development and launch